Brooke Marsico, PA-C

 - Undergraduate: Miami University; Oxford, Ohio

-- PA School: Midwestern University; Downers Grove, Illinois
+- Graduate School: Midwestern University; Downers Grove, Illinois

 - National Commission on Certification of Physician Assistants (NCCPA)